 - House Democrats will hold elections choosing their next generation of leadership, as Reps.
 Jeffries, Kathleen Clark, D-Mass., and Pete Aguilar, D-Calif., line up as their likely top three leaders.

 - House Republicans newly in the majority will choose their committee chairs, including a hotly-contested race for the gavel at the tax-writing Ways and Means Committee.

-- The full list of this week's House committee activity can be found here.
+- The committee hearing schedule can be found here.

-- The current list of Senate committee activity can be found here.
+- The current list of committee meetings can be found here.